 When I’m shooting with an SLR, I always use a lens hood to improve contrast.
 And when I use my phone in its iOgrapher case, I use a polarising filter with the hood from an old SLR lens.
 But what if you’ve only got your phone and no accessories?

 Here’s a simple trick.
-Just hold your finder next to the iPhone lens (on the side the light is coming from), making sure it doesn’t appear in the image.
+Just hold your finger next to the iPhone lens (on the side the light is coming from), making sure it doesn’t appear in the image.

 The image on the right has no flare, and much better colour and contrast.